 Is Juneteenth a flag holiday?

-Falling 15 days before the 4th of July, on June 19, Juneteenth is now recognized as at least a day of commemoration in every U.S. state except South Dakota.
-Only about a half-dozen of them, however, raise the Juneteenth flag on an official paid state holiday.
+Falling 15 days before the 4th of July, on June 19, Juneteenth became a federal holiday in the United States on June 17, 2021.
+Before it was a national holiday, though, nearly all of the states recognized Juneteenth in some way.
 Texas, the state where Juneteenth was founded, led the way in 1979, promoting it from a symbolic holiday to an official one in the state Congress.
 Beginning in 1980, it was celebrated as a paid state holiday for the first time in the Lone Star State.
 After the murder of George Floyd by a White policeman in Minneapolis in May 2020 and the subsequent anti-racism protests, Virginia, New York, and New Jersey followed Texas’ lead, with the latter moving to wave the Juneteenth flag on the third Friday of every June going forward.
 In 2021, Washington and Oregon both passed legislation to upgrade Juneteenth to a paid state holiday.
-As the status of Juneteenth evolves in the 50 U.S. states, a number of organizations, including the National Juneteenth Observance Foundation, are pushing to make it an unpaid national holiday, on par with Flag Day.

 Who made the Juneteenth flag?

 In 1997, more than two centuries after Betsy Ross is said to have sewn the first American flag, Ben Haith, founder of the National Juneteenth Celebration Foundation, developed a new American flag.
 The activist also known as Boston Ben led a team of collaborators that created the design concept for the Juneteenth flag as a reflection of the Juneteenth slogan “a new freedom, a new people, a new star” and, as Haith’s foundation puts it, “a star of Texas bursting with new freedom throughout the land, over a new horizon.”